 Since your basement is on the lowest level, it's prone to the changes in temperature along with the ground outside.
 In the winter, this can make the basement very chilly.
 Before you install your carpeting or another flooring, be sure to put drainage, dimpled mats or even warming cables in the floor.

-The kit is a great alternative to wood crown moulding.
-The patented system has only a few steps — screw the clips into the wall, snap the moulding to the quick clips and then snap on the moulding mates and corner pieces.
+The kit is a great alternative to wood crown molding.
+The patented system has only a few steps — screw the clips into the wall, snap the molding to the quick clips and then snap on the molding mates and corner pieces.

 You won't find an easier project while you're finishing your basement!
 We have several different styles available, making it easy to find the perfect look for your new basement.
 Browse our kits today to find the right one for your upcoming project.